squart300kg/PatternLockScreen/readme.md

 > **[Note]** : Default setting is that unselected dot color is blue, selected dot color is pink, dot size is 10dp, line width size is 4dp, pattern line coloe is cyon, minimum line connection count is 3, vibrate time when selecte dot is 20L.

 # How to handle this customically?
-you can use this library customically by variating the object of `DrawingSetting()`. this object is key of usage by cumomically.
+you can use this library customically by variating the object of `DrawingSetting()`. this object is the key of usage by cumomically.
 Let's see this library's struct.
 ```kotlin
 data class DrawingSetting(
     val dotSize: Dp = 10.dp,